 Turning the tables: what snitches reveal about themselves

-- They show you they can’t be trusted.
+• They show you they aren’t trustworthy.

-- They show you they value attention or approval over loyalty.
+• They show you they value attention or approval over loyalty.

-- They show you they’re not ready for real friendship.
+• They show you they’re not ready for real friendship.

-In a weird way, being snitched on is like getting a neon sign above someone’s head that says: “Don’t trust me with anything important.”
+In a weird way, being snitched on is like getting a neon sign above someone’s head that says, “Don’t trust me with anything important.”
 And while that hurts, it also saves you time and energy in the long run.

 Final thoughts